 Possible side effects

-The leaflet describes the following possible side effects, though most are very rare:
+The leaflet describes the following possible side effects:

 - Reduced attention

 - Dry mouth